Earth Day: How Tech Can Fight Climate Change and Improve Sustainability

-Columbia University has a great list of ways artificial intelligence (AI) is being used to predict tropical cyclones, areas of potential poaching, and map the damage caused by hurricanes.
+Columbia University has a great list of ways artificial intelligence (AI) is being used to predict tropical cyclones and areas of potential poaching and map the damage caused by hurricanes.

 Oroeco gamifies sustainability.
-The app helps your track and reduce your carbon footprint while helping you save money.
+The app helps you track and reduce your carbon footprint while helping you save money.
 There’s also a leaderboard where you can share your stats across social media.

 You can even help NASA track how carbon moves through ecosystems by taking photos of trees.

 Climate Change Challengers Are Powered By Tech Skills

 Behind these reports, interactive websites, and apps are data scientists, software engineers, and UX/UI designers.
 Front-end and back-end engineers are working to make websites functional.
 Data scientists and analysts are making troves of collected information actionable.
 UX/UI designers are ensuring users can have the best experience possible.

 Flatiron School has already helped alumni plant seeds of change in the tech industry.
 We encourage you to explore our immersive Software Engineering, Data Science, and UX/UI Design programs for Earth Day.